-As outlined above, Bloor Homes has concerns regarding the limited supporting evidence in relation to the delivery timescales for a number of brownfield sites including the Central Winchester and Station Approach Regeneration Areas, which have historically not been delivered and do not have planning permission.
-Further concerns have been previously identified in Bloor's' Regulation 19 submission regarding the deliverability of other sites including CC1 Clayfield Park, BW3 Tollgate Sawmill and KN1 Ravenswood, which also do not have planning permission and which in two cases are occupied by existing users who would need to relocate.
+Bloor Homes has concerns regarding the limited supporting evidence in relation to the delivery timescales for a number of brownfield sites including the Central Winchester and Station Approach Regeneration Areas, which have historically not been delivered and do not have planning permission.
+Further concerns are identified in Bloor's' Regulation 19 submission regarding the deliverability of other sites including CC1 Clayfield Park, BW3 Tollgate Sawmill and KN1 Ravenswood, which also do not have planning permission and which in two cases are occupied by existing users who would need to relocate.
 Additional evidence is required to justify their inclusion early in the plan period (2025 onwards).